Vyral/adam-rodriguez/_drafts/do-you-know-how-you-can-save-some-money-on-your-mortgage.md

 {% include youtube.html %}

+<center><em>Here are some ways you can save on your next mortgage or refinance.</em></center>

-Today we want to tell you about a few quick and easy ways to save hundreds or even thousands of dollars when you're refinancing or taking out a mortgage on a new home.
+<br>Today we want to tell you about a few quick and easy ways to save hundreds or even thousands of dollars when you're refinancing or taking out a mortgage on a new home.

 **First is a little-known option called an appraisal waiver**.
 In a nutshell, when a lender decides to give you a loan, they want to have a good idea of what your property is worth.
 The typical way they do this is by sending out an expert to examine the property.
 This appraisal typically costs between $270 and $750.
 As you can probably guess, it's you, the borrower, who is on the hook for paying this fee.